maheshsabnis/reacfsept2020vf/readme.md

 Exercise 1: Create a component that will act as validation summary for the form validation.
 This component should be generic in such a way that, it will be able to show validations as follows
     - PropertyName : Validation Error Message

 Exercise 2: Create a Table Hook Component as a modification of the TableCOmponents in Day 1 Exercise.
-Pass te data of products using Context.
+Pass te data of products using Context.]

+Day 3:
+Modify the Redux app that will dispatch an action to read the selected product from the table and display it in the AddProductComponent so that it can be updated and updated data will be shown back into the ListPrductsComponent